aymericbeaumet/dotfiles/README.md

 And also the Anonymous Pro font.

 There are two scripts in the repository root:
-  - install.sh: install and backup your current configuration files
+  - install.sh: install the new configuration files and backup the previous
   - clean.sh: restore your previous configuration files

 Enjoy!